rafyte/How-To-Gains/README.md

 `Fried Foods`

-These are not comprehensive lists, just a few examples of food in each group.
+These are not comprehensive lists, just a few examples of foods in each group.